Can Mesothelioma Go Into Remission?

 Partial remission describes a significant improvement in the patient’s cancer but not a complete disappearance.

-Full or partial remission may be achieved through different treatment options.
+Full or partial remission may be achieved through different mesothelioma treatment options.
 The overall goals of mesothelioma treatments are to reduce the presence of cancer in the body, ease symptoms, and potentially increase life expectancy through remission.

 Each patient’s case is unique.
 Some respond better to certain treatments than others and have greater chances of achieving remission.
 Sometimes remission is considered spontaneous and treatments do not play a major role.